Dave Phelps, Captain

 From 1957 through 1983, the crime laboratory was located in various locations in the county courthouse.
 In 1983, the crime lab moved to its current location, occupying a former county flood control laboratory built in the 1960’s.
 In 1988, a significant expansion was completed at the current site providing a large property warehouse and additional space for the identification and laboratory functions.
 With demand for services increasing, and space for additional personnel limited in the current facility, the Cal-ID (Fingerprint Identification) section of the Division was relocated to leased space approximately ½ mile from the main laboratory facility in 2003.

 On April 22, 2016, a dedication ceremony was held for the crime lab annex.
 The crime lab annex provides state of the art space for the controlled substances, forensic alcohol, firearms and toolmarks, and the Crime Scene Investigation Units.
-Over the next two years, the current building will be extensively remodeled to meet the needs of the Forensic Biology and Trace Analysis Units.

 The Controlled Substances Unit is responsible for analyzing unknown powders, pills, plant materials and liquids to determine if they contain a controlled substance, as defined by Federal and California laws.
 The unit uses a variety of techniques ranging from basic wet chemistry, such as thin layer chromatography to sophisticated instrumentation such as gas chromatography mass spectrometry (GCMS).